 - Click Save.

-This option sets the email limit for all of the subdomains, addon domains, and parked domains (aliases) that are associated with an account's main domain.
-When you enter a new limit with the Modify an Account feature, the system only applies the new value to the main domain and any domains without individually-defined values.
+This option sets the email limits for all of the subdomains, addon domains, and parked domains (aliases) for an account's main domain.
+However, the system counts the mail for each domain, subdomain, addon domain, and parked domain separately.
+When you enter a new limit, the system only applies the new value to the main domain and any domains without individually-defined values.

 Set an hourly limit for an individual domain